Please read this first!

 Also please note that if the weather conditions are too severe then for safety reasons our plans may need to be changed at short notice and in rare circumstances the activity may be postponed or cancelled.

-Adventurous activities may lead to personal injury or death.
+Adventurous activities can lead to personal injury or death.
+You accept these risks.
+You act responsibly.

 We may need to change our plans if the weather is too bad.